 Albatros D.IV

-The D.IV was designed to test a geared version of the 120 kW (160 hp) Mercedes D.III engine.
+The Albatros D.IV, an experimental German fighter aircraft from World War I, was built and tested with a geared version of the 120 kW (160 hp) Mercedes D.III engine.

-The airframe basically combined the D.II wing cellule with the D.Va fuselage along with minor alterations to the rudder balance and the horizontal stabilizer.
+Combining the D.II wing cellule with the D.Va fuselage, the airframe underwent minor alterations to the rudder balance and horizontal stabiliser.

 Specifications